cscart/docs/en/cscart_addons/payments/payeezy/index.rst

 What the customer will see
 --------------------------

-    Once you've set up the Payeezy payment gateway in the store, it will get available to your customers.
+    Once you've set up the Payeezy Gateway in the store, it will get available to your customers.

     So the customer adds products to cart and proceeds to checkout.
 At the Billing Options step, they will see the Payeezy payment method available.